 Disney Genie Service is a program available to all Guests.

-Our complimentary Disney Genie service helps you enjoy more of the magic during your Theme Park visit with 2 easy-to-use features.

-The "My Day" feature lets you see your booked Theme Park plans for the day in one place.
-Plus, get personalized recommendations customized to your preferences.

-The "Tip Board" lets you view estimated wait times, order food, make dining reservations and request to join an available virtual queue.
+Our complimentary Disney Genie service helps Guests enjoy more of the magic during their Theme Park visit with 2 easy-to-use features.
+The "My Day" feature displays booked Theme Park plans for the day in one place.
+Plus, provide personalized recommendations customized to pre-selected preferences.
+The "Tip Board" displays estimated wait times, mobile order food options, and available dining reservations, and offers the ability to request to join an available virtual queue.